-Effective January 4, 2016, the new rule requires states to develop review plans and update them periodically.
+The rule requires states to develop review plans and update them periodically.
 States must make plans available to the public for at least 30 days, finalize them, and submit them to CMS for review.
-The first plan was due by October 1, 2016.
+The plan is due by October 1, 2019.

 The final rule excludes access reviews for Medicaid managed care arrangements.

 In further efforts to provide comparable access to that which is provided to non-Medicaid enrollees, and in accordance with 42 CFR 447.203, DMHF has developed an Access Monitoring Review Plan (AMRP) for the following service categories provided under a Fee for Service (FFS) arrangement:

 Primary care services

 Pre- and post-natal obstetric services, including labor and delivery

 The Utah AMRP can be found on this website and includes a standardized, data-driven process by which DMHF documents and monitors access to care; taking into consideration the extent to which beneficiary needs are met, the availability of care and providers, utilization of Medicaid services, and a comparison of Medicaid rates paid by other payers in the market.